 We solve the typical challenges of mature graduate students through three primary methods: intensive-modular courses, online-correspondence courses, and/or evening courses.
 With these available formats, the entire degree may be earned without relocating to Southern California, although residential local students may experience additional mentoring because of their proximity to campus and additional ministry connections with the faculty.
 Through these accommodations, students from all corners of the world have successfully completed an MABC or MABS graduate program with us without giving up ministry positions/involvement or neglecting their biblical obligations.

 Our academic calendar runs on three year-around terms: summer (early May - late August), fall (late August - mid-December), and spring (mid-January - early May).
 While we offer courses in each of these terms, traditional residential courses are scheduled only in the fall and spring terms, and intensive-modular courses are scheduled only in the summer term.
 Online-correspondence courses are offered each term, but with varying cycles of course offering.
-Our year-around course offerings allow students to easily manage their pace through the degree--speeding up with heavier registrations, or slowing down by limiting their registrations each term to 1 - 2 courses.
-Students are also permitted two terms of excused absence to allow for seasonal breaks.
+Our year-around course offerings allow students to easily manage their pace through the degree—speeding up with heavier registrations, or slowing down by limiting their registrations each term to 1 – 2 courses.
+Students are also permitted three terms of excused absence to allow for seasonal breaks.

 The residential platform is designed to serve residents of the greater Los Angeles area or others who are able to move to the area.
 Residential students enjoy the fellowship and invigorating atmosphere of living in community with a vibrant student body and optimal access to faculty.
 Because they live locally, they may take advantage of traditional courses that meet weekly throughout a semester long schedule.